Sanefoxx/amservice/README.md

-# sample microservices
+# Microservice examples on Spring Boot
-microservice project in a stack with k8s, rabbitmq, zipkin, sleuth.
+Microservice project in a stack with k8s, rabbitmq, zipkin, sleuth, maven.